-On May 14, 2021, the Department of Justice of the government of the Hong Kong Special Administrative Region announced that the Secretary for Justice of Hong Kong and the Vice-president of the Supreme People's Court (the "SPC") had signed the Record of Meeting on Mutual Recognition of and Assistance to Bankruptcy (Insolvency) Proceedings between the Courts of the Mainland and of the Hong Kong Special Administrative Region (the "ROM").
+The Department of Justice of the government of the Hong Kong Special Administrative Region ("Hong Kong") has announced that the Secretary for Justice of Hong Kong and the Vice President of the Supreme People's Court (the "SPC") signed the Record of Meeting on Mutual Recognition of and Assistance to Bankruptcy (Insolvency) Proceedings between the Courts of the Mainland and of the Hong Kong Special Administrative Region1 (the "ROM") on May 14, 2021.
 The ROM concerns the commencement and implementation of the much anticipated cross-border mutual recognition, assistance and cooperation arrangement between Hong Kong and mainland China (the "Mainland") in relation to corporate insolvency and restructuring matters (the "Cooperation Arrangement").

-To give effect to this milestone agreement, on the same day the SPC issued The Supreme People's Court's Opinion on Taking Forward a Pilot Measure in relation to the Recognition of and Assistance to Insolvency Proceedings in the Hong Kong Special Administrative Region (the "SPC Opinion") and the Hong Kong government issued a Practical Guide setting out the procedure for a Mainland administrator's application to the Courts of Hong Kong for recognition and assistance (the "Guide").
+To give effect to this milestone agreement, on the same day the SPC issued The Supreme People's Court's Opinion on Taking Forward a Pilot Measure in relation to the Recognition of and Assistance to Insolvency Proceedings in the Hong Kong Special Administrative Region2 (the "SPC Opinion") and the